sigasi/sigasi_insights/content/opinion/jan/verilogs-major-flaw.md

 bannerad: true
 ---

-In my previous post, [your-favorite-mistake], I argued that a Verilog monopoly would have been bad for the electronic design industry.
+In my previous post, [Your favorite mistake]({{< ref "your-favorite-mistake" >}}), I argued that a Verilog monopoly would have been bad for the electronic design industry.
 In this post, I would like to make that concrete.

 ## A bit of HDL theory